linuxhw/SMART/HDD/Samsung/README.md

 Samsung Hard Drives
 ===================

-This is a list of all tested Samsung hard drive models and their ratings.
+This is a list of all tested Samsung hard drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents